samarthsinh2660/inventory-management-system-backend/README.md

 ## Stock Alert System

-The Inventory Management System includes a comprehensive stock threshold alert mechanism that automatically monitors inventory levels and notifies master users when products fall below their defined minimum thresholds.
+The Inventory Management System includes a comprehensive and enhanced stock threshold alert mechanism that automatically monitors inventory levels and notifies master users when products fall below their defined minimum thresholds.

+> **Recent Enhancements**: The alert system has been improved with better notification handling, enhanced location and subcategory tracking, and more robust alert resolution workflows.

 #### Key Features